 Humans should not have all of the blame placed on them.
-While it is true that humans do transform habitat into areas suitable for their own needs, Mother Nature can so harm herself.
+While it is true that humans do transform habitats into areas suitable for their own needs, Mother Nature can harm herself.
 Earthquakes, erosion, floods, fires, hurricanes, tornadoes, and other natural disasters can ruin habitat.
 True, given enough time the land will eventually heal itself.
 But most species of wildlife do not have that kind of time.
 While the species may survive in another area, the individuals living in a disaster area most likely will not.

 We must be careful and vigilant not to allow ourselves to interfere or unduly influence these naturally occurring forms of habitat loss.
-Erosion is perhaps the worst (and unrecognized by the public at large) type of habitat loss that we humans can unknowingly speed up.
+Erosion is perhaps the worst (and unrecognized by the public at large) type of habitat loss that we humans can unknowingly worsen and speed up.

 Habitat Loss - Erosion

 The image below shows the natural progression of erosion from the top down.
 The rock face here is being eroded by many elements – rain, wind, temperature variations, and the trees growing above.
 Rock faces always have tiny cracks and fissures in them.
 These fissures allow water to permeate the rock.
-Water oozing, dripping, and eventually flowing through the cracks, help to make then larger.
-The trees growing above compounds the effect of the water's erosion.
+Water oozing, dripping, and eventually flowing through the cracks, help to make them larger.
+The trees growing above compound the effect of the water's erosion.